FromATP/iir-project/README.md

 ### pre-processings

-Some pre-processing results are already in the folder ```data```.
+Some pre-processing results are already in the directory ```data```.
 If you want, you could run the following command to generate a new list of person's name:

 ```shell
 $ cd code